tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-07-confronting-fears-of-aging-in-technology-environments.md

 The leader, Chip Conley, says that the irony is that "you actually are much happier in your 60s and 70s, so why aren’t we preparing for that?”

-In a real sense this article about people as young as 30 experiencing fears of aging in Silicon Valley struck a chord with me.
+In a real sense ,this article about people as young as 30 experiencing fears of aging in Silicon Valley struck a chord with me.
 As laughable as it sounds, the article has merit, particularly when you're surrounded by seemingly college-age demographics.
-In the [2018 Github Developer Survey](https://insights.stackoverflow.com/survey/2018/), the average age range for programmers is about 35:
+In the [2018 Github Developer Survey](https://insights.stackoverflow.com/survey/2018/), "about three-fourths of professional developers who took [the] survey are younger than 35."

 <a href="https://insights.stackoverflow.com/survey/2018/#developer-profile-age"><img src="/images/github_age_survey.png" /></a>